mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.19 (26 March 2018) =

+*Bugs:*

+* Conditions based on the selection of single checkbox fields should now function properly.

 = 3.0.18 (24 February 2018) =